ilitvak/Dice-Game/README.md

 # Dice-Game

 This is a two player dice game that I custom built.
 It requires one player to roll the dice and their score is stored locally at the bottom and if that player chooses to hold their score it gets pushed to the global score area.
-Aterwords the following player gets the same opportunity.
+Afterwords the following player gets the same opportunity.

 ## Built With